apache/openwhisk/README.md

 The following are verified to work on Ubuntu 14.04.3 LTS.
 You may need `sudo` or root access to install required software depending on your system setup.

   ```
-  # install git if it is not installed
-  apt-get install git

   # clone openwhisk
   git clone https://github.com/openwhisk/openwhisk.git